 - Limit feeding.
 Feed your pet three to four hours before the trip, and then feed lightly when you stop for the night.
 Do not feed during the car ride.
-Water should be available.
+Water should be available at all times.

 - Rest areas are for pets, too.
 Give your pet water and a chance to walk or run around.
-Offer your cat a litter box.
+Offer your cat access to a litter box.

 - Learn about shipping regulations.
-If shipping your pet, read the IATA suggestions for shipping a dog or cat and the section below.
+If shipping your pet, read the U.S. Department of State Pet Shipping page and the section below.

 - Purchase a crate early.
-Be sure it meets airline specifications.
-Allow time for your pet to get used to it.
+Be sure it meets airline specifications by checking with your airline for requirements.
+Allow time for your pet to get used to the crate.
 To prepare the kennel for your move: